Diverticulitis, although not Irritable Bowel Syndrome (IBS), is closely related to IBS.

 Diverticulitis is treated in the same way that IBS is treated.
 Patients are encouraged to increase their intake of fiber and water.
 If a fever develops, then they are given antibiotics for the infection.

 Unfortunately, a significant number of people with diverticulosis develop so much damage to their colon that they require surgery.
 Surgery is performed to remove the damaged portion of the colon, and in some cases results in the removal of the entire colon.

 Although this resolves the diverticulosis, it doesn’t address the original cause of the damage.
 And in many cases, people continue to suffer from abdominal pain and other digestive symptoms.

 The real issue remains: Why was there so much damage and inflammation in the first place?

-Successfully treating diverticulitis remains a key component of what we do at the IBS Treatment Center and is very similar to our approach to IBS.
-To learn more about our approach, please give us a call 888-546-6283 at or schedule an appointment with us.
-We have a telemedicine option so there is no need to come to our office in person.
+Successfully treating diverticulitis remains a key component of what we do at the IBS Treatment Center and is identical to our approach to IBS.
+To learn more about our approach, including a wealth of information about food allergies as well as using DNA technology to assess the microbial environment of the digestive tract, please visit our website at IBSTreatmentCenter.com.

 Dr. Stephen Wangen is the award winning author of two books on solving digestive disorders, and a nationally recognized speaker on IBS.
 He has been on ABC, NBC, and Fox as well as public radio.
 He was recently named one of Seattle’s Top Doctors by Seattle Magazine.